John Simpson (Kentucky politician): Northwest Indian War

 During the war Simpson volunteered for the Legion of the United States under the command of Gen. Anthony Wayne.
 He participated in the final skirmish of war; the Battle of Fallen Timbers but did not see battle as he stayed behind to guard supplies.

 Political career

-After the war Simpson moved to Shelby County, Kentucky where he would study law and become a one of Shelby County's first attorneys.
+After the war Simpson moved to Shelby County, Kentucky where he would study law and become one of Shelby County's first attorneys.
 He went on to be elected to the Kentucky House of Representatives representing Shelby County.
 He was elected to 4 consecutive terms from 1806 to 1811.
 He was elected Speaker of the House from 1810 to 1811; defeating Samuel South and William MacMillan.

 In 1812 he was elected to the United States House of Representatives from the newly created 8th District of Kentucky.
 Although the 8th district had just been formed he defeated incumbent Stephen Ormsby who had been redistricted from the 3rd.
 He defeated Ormsby by a 'small margin'.
 Before taking his seat the War of 1812 broke out and Simpson rejoined the army.
 Ormsby would later win a special election to be his replacement.